vadhack/hackdevice/README.md

-###Remote editor
+###HACKDEVICE

-Back-end, this software belong to desktop Remote editor application
+Back-end, this software belong to HACKDEVICE Remote editor application